 4.2.3.
 Courtesy Padding may be used in any situation where padding is required, but it is unlikely that the weapon will contact a combatant.

-4.2.4.
-Hafted Class 1 weapons, such as flails, maces, and axes, must have at least 6″ (15.24 cm) of incidental padding directly below the striking surface, and courtesy padding that extends from the bottom of the incidental padding to the handle.
+22.214.171.124.
+Hafted Class 1 weapons must have incidental padding that extends at least 6 inches (15.24 cm) from the striking surface, or to the handle, whichever is shorter, and courtesy padding that extends from the bottom of the incidental padding to the handle.